Heroin Addiction Treatment in Orange County, CA

 It becomes much more difficult to stop using heroin as tolerance builds and usage increases.
 Increased use introduces several obvious physical signs of heroin addiction, such as extreme weight loss, abscesses, bruises, and infections where needles have entered the skin.
 Due to the rapid weight loss, women can stop menstruating which can permanently affect fertility.

 When heroin use has progressed from dependence to addiction users end up needing the drug to perform even the most basic tasks or think clearly and rationally.
 It can feel impossible to consider stopping the use of heroin due to the extreme withdrawal effects.
-It is extremely important to seek help and support from medical and addiction professionals when beginning the detoxification process.
+It is extremely important to seek help and support from medical and addiction professionals when beginning the rehabilitation process.
 Without appropriate medical assistance, withdrawal can lead to lethal complications.

 There is no fixed cause for becoming addicted to heroin.
 However, there are risk factors that may increase the likelihood of heroin addiction: